openvmp/modbus/README.md

 ROS2 clients use this library to communicate with other ROS2 nodes in a way that is abstracted away from the particular method (RTU or TCP).

-It is a part of [the OpenVMP project](https://github.com/openvmp/openvmp) But it is made to be universal and usable anywhere.
+It's a part of [the OpenVMP project](https://github.com/openvmp/openvmp) But it's made to be universal and usable anywhere.

-## Architecture
+### Architecture

 The below diagram explains how the modbus library fits into the overall ROS2 architecture both on the client and server sides.
 See the following sections for